Shairam/ballerina-sp-tracing/README.md

 #### Honeycomb open-tracing proxy

 Honeycomb works with the data collected in Zipkin format.
-This proxy will run in your local machine and collect the zipkin formatted trace data and send to honeycomb.
+This proxy will run in your local machine and collects the zipkin formatted trace data and sends to honeycomb.

 ![Honeycomb](images/structure.png "Open tracing")